yandexdataschool/eScience-2016-everware/main.md

 - Work for the LHCb collaboration at CERN
   - Data storage optimization
   - A search engine for physics data
-  - An automated anomaly detection systAem
+  - An automated anomaly detection system
 - Taught machine learning at [Machine Learning in High Energy Physics Summer Schools](https://indico.cern.ch/event/497368/) ]